-12.4 We continue to be extremely concerned that mental health treatment is excluded from the 12 week treatment time and instead follows an 18 week referral timescale.
-If there is early access to adequate mental health services there will be fewer crisis admissions.
-Rationing care for people with conditions such as depression, anxiety, schizophrenia, bi-polar disorder until a crisis occurs is likely to intensify longer term psychological damage by leaving serious conditions unaddressed and untreated.

-12.5 The mental health of Scotland's population is already extremely poor compared to other developed nations.
-With an estimated one in five Scots seeking some form of mental health treatment last year, only the United States has a higher incidence of mental health issues (Source: World Health Organisation).
-Scotland also has woefully high suicide rates particularly amongst young men.

-12.6 There is a strong relationship between poor mental health and the incidence of (and ability to recover from) conditions such as heart disease, stroke and cancer.
-We believe that the current poor provision of mental health services partially explains Scotland's poor life expectancy, particularly amongst those suffering stress from poverty and deprivation - where people with physical, sensory and learning impairments are over-represented due to society's discrimination.
+- 6.4 We continue to be extremely concerned that mental health treatment is excluded from the 12 week treatment time and instead follows an 18 week referral timescale.
+This may be due to the nature of the treatment not falling within the regulation eligibility (as preventative mental health treatment does not generally fall under in-patient treatment etc.) However, if there is early access to adequate mental health services there will be fewer crisis admissions.
+Rationing care for people with conditions such as depression, anxiety, schizophrenia, bi-polar disorder until a crisis occurs is likely to intensify longer term psychological damage by leaving serious conditions unaddressed and untreated. - 6.5 The mental health of Scotland's population is already extremely poor compared to other developed nations.
+With an estimated one in five Scots seeking some form of mental health treatment last year, only the United States has a higher incidence of mental health issues (Source: World Health Organization).
+Scotland also has woefully high suicide rates particularly amongst young men. - 6.6 There is a strong relationship between poor mental health and the incidence of (and ability to recover from) conditions such as heart disease, stroke and cancer.
+We believe that the current poor provision of mental health services partially explains Scotland's poor life expectancy, particularly amongst those suffering stress from poverty and deprivation where people with physical, sensory and learning impairments are overrepresented due to society's discrimination.
 Similar guarantees for waiting times for mental health issues must be established for the present undervalued, under resourced Scottish mental health services as those applying to physical health services.
 Otherwise, those with mental health issues will continue to be treated less favourably.
 As with meeting the 12 week treatment guarantee for scoliosis, such guarantees will mean investment in extra staffing requirements.